 We are happy to discuss further the approach we take with healthcare insurance in person, before or after your next prenatal visit!
 If you like, you may schedule an appointment solely for instruction on our approach with your healthcare insurance.

-We are now IN-Network Providers for Blue Cross Idaho, and Aetna(including Aetna Subsidiaries)!
+We have provider coverage as a IN-Network Provider for Blue Cross Idaho, and Aetna(including Aetna Subsidiaries)!

 For more information on the complex use of maternity terminology please see below.

 - Do you have maternal coverage in your policy or just medical coverage?